grdashark/YRDSB-Password-Cracker/README.md

 Do NOT use this tool illegally.
 That is called INVASION OF PRIVACY and you can get into trouble 😱😱 ONLY USE THIS TOOL ON YOUR ACCOUNT.
 Unauthorized access, invasion of privacy, and illegal activities are unethical and can lead to legal consequences.
+I take no responsibility for its usage by third parties, and any illegal activities are strictly prohibited.
+Users must comply with the security and privacy policies of social media platforms and obtain proper authorization.
+The tool may contain potentially harmful materials.
+Use at your own risk, adhering to relevant laws and regulations.

 # Installation